 Things you need to know

-Everyone in attendance must sign a liability waiver.
+Everyone, by virtue of attendance, agree that Camp Tamiyd, Inc., its officers, shareholders, and heirs and assigns, are not responsible for any injury or damage to any person or property.
+You are entering our property at your own risk.
 Roaming the forest is done at your own risk.
 We are in a wilderness area, so there is a good deal of wildlife in the area.
 Children must be accompanied by an adult at all time, and remain in after dark (either main hall or cabin).
+Bears and cougars have been sighted near the central camp area.

 Camp Tamiyd offers some beautiful views.
 Click on each photo below to view them in full size: